 Public Hearing, December 18, 2014

-A public hearing on the changes proposed in the November 7, 2014 Notice of Change has been requested, and will be held as noticed as follows:
+A public hearing on the changes proposed in the November 7, 2014 Notice of Change was held in Tallahassee, Florida on December 18, 2014.
+Workshop materials may be downloaded below:

 Notice of Change, November 7, 2014

 The Department has published a Notice of Change.
 On November 7, 2014, a Notice of Change for Chapter 62-42, F.A.C. was published in the Florida Administrative Register.
 There is no change to the minimum flows or the regulatory provisions to implement them.
 This change is being made due to a finding by the Division of Administrative Hearings that proposed Rules 62-42.300(a) and 62-42.300(b) were vague.
 The proposed change only provides additional technical information as to the data used to establish the minimum flows.